 If nature and culture is more of a reason to go somewhere on a short break this Autumn, then Zagreb has open green spaces, markets, theatres, cathedrals and so much more to titillate your fancy.
 After all Zagreb is quite a lovely looking city that is extremely walkable and has many different architectural influences that you can see from the buildings.
 The Zagreb Botanical Garden , founded in 1889 is a prime example of how architecture and nature merge in one seamless attraction, with the garden hosting more than 5000 different plant species, including a valuable collection of rich Crotian Flora, as well as an Arboretum in the style of an English Garden, n aesthetic that was devised in the 17th and 18th century in contrast to the strictness and formality of the omnipresent Baroque gardens found in many European Castles.
 The Arboretum style usually features informal gardens with open spaces, artificial lakes and creeks and even grotto’s for that romanticized version of an English Garden.
 Here at the Botanical Garden many features of an English Garden is evident, especially in relation to ‘lined up trees’ such as the fascinating Ginkgo tree that dates back to the Jurassic Epoch and is the only sole surviving species within the Ginkgo family.

-Handy Tip: Head around September, and you’ll find it is possible to eat and drink outside and not feel a chill.
-The temperature drops around mid-October and the city is chock full of cosy little bars you can find a nook in (Croatia is underrated for making amazing beers) Bars you should try include Swanky Monkey Garden, Botanicar and Program.
+Handy Tip: Head there around September, and you’ll find it is possible to eat and drink outside and not feel a chill.
+The temperature drops around mid-October and the city is chock full of cosy little bars you can find a nook in (Croatia is underrated for making amazing beers).
+Bars you should try include Swanky Monkey Garden, Botanicar and Program.
+These bars alone will make your short autumn break a wild trip.

 What you need to eat: Chestnuts from a street vendor – a paper bag of sweet, nutty goodness